Comparison · 9 min read

 Choose TelemetryTV if live data is the point — dashboards from Grafana, Power BI, Tableau or Google Analytics, secure Web Screenshots of logged-in views, and enterprise fleet tooling — and you have the IT resources to manage players and provisioning across many screens.

-Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no app on the TV, no media player to buy, and edits that air everywhere the moment you save.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no media player to buy, and edits that air everywhere the moment you save.
+Your first screen is free.
+The test: run one screen for a week and count how many times you changed it.
+If the answer is zero, you did not need either of us.
+If it is four, you now know what the fleet is worth.

 Frequently asked questions